felipemanga/eteditor/README.md

 # eteditor
 Editor of EveryThing - v0.5

-ETEditor is intended to be an online suite of tools.
+ETEditor is intended to be an online suite of tools with no back-end.
 It can be used [right here!](http://felipemanga.github.io/eteditor).
 Check it out!

 Right now it does sprite editing and javascript-as-PNG encoding.